kiki-kanri/ts-project-builder/README.md

 ## Usage

+**Version 2.x uses rollup v4.**

+**If you want to use the rollup v3 version, please install the 1.x version.**

-This package requires Node v16.15.1 or above.
+This package requires Node v18.0.0 or above.

 Use `npx ts-project-builder -h` command to see the usage description.